Skip to content

 Remember, 7702 was originally enacted by Congress to keep wealthy clients from avoiding future taxation by requiring a certain ratio of death benefit for any desired premium amount.

-What does this mean for everyone including the people that would’ve previously considered themselves too old or unhealthy for accumulation-based life insurance products?
+What does this mean for everyone, including the people that would’ve previously considered themselves too old or unhealthy for accumulation-based life insurance products?

 It means that they may be pleasantly surprised by the new parameters.
 This is especially true since these changes will also apply to survivorship or 2nd-To-Die Policies, where the cost savings can be compounded inside these policies that need 2 people to die before they pay a death claim.